coldpak/tdf-program/README.md

-# 🎯 Trading Derivatives Framework (TDF) Program
+# 🎯 Trade Dot Fun(TDF) Program

-A comprehensive Solana program built with Anchor that implements a trading derivatives framework with league competitions, position management, and privacy features using MagicBlock's Ephemeral Rollups SDK and x402 protocol.
+A comprehensive Solana program built with Anchor that implements a trade dot fun with league competitions, position management, and privacy features using MagicBlock's Ephemeral Rollups SDK and x402 protocol.

 ## 📋 Overview